60,000 in Southern California to Evacuate After Blaze Grows

 Extreme fire danger moved into Southern California late Sunday following cooler temperatures and patchy drizzle over the weekend.
 A peak north of Los Angeles recorded a gust of 97 mph (156 kph).

-Southern California Edison utility cut off power to about 18,250 customers Monday, mostly in San Bernardino County to the east of Los Angeles.
+Southern California Edison cut off power to about 20,000 customers Monday, mostly in San Bernardino County to the east of Los Angeles.
 The utility said it was considering preventative safety outages for another 117,000 customers in six counties later in the day.

 Los Angeles County officials urged residents to sign up for emergency evacuation notices and to be prepared to stay with family or friends in less risky areas.
 Local fire officials boosted staffing as a precaution.